 Shoryu Ramen Carnaby

 Are you Shoryu haven’t been to this Kingly Court courtyard Japanese restaurant?
-Shoryu Carnaby is ideally suited to shoppers (and people watching shoppers) in this haven of stylish commercialism.
+Shoryu Carnaby is ideally suited to shoppers (and people watching shoppers – remember them?) in this haven of stylish commercialism.

 Order a ramen and sit back to enjoy the that special central London style of outdoors that, let’s face it, we’ve not been getting nearly enough of lately.